-- a. use multiple criteria to assess the health of each calf prior to purchase (see Appendix B) - b. purchase calves of similar weights and that are at least 7 days old - c. if purchasing calves that appear small/low weight for the breed, ensure the specialized care and feeding practices these calves typically need can be provided.
+- a. use multiple criteria to assess the health of each calf prior to purchase (see Appendix B) - b. purchase calves of similar weights and that are at least 14 days old - c. if purchasing calves that appear small/low weight for the breed, ensure the specialized care and feeding practices these calves typically need can be provided - d. when purchasing calves directly from dairy farms, have a calf purchase agreement detailing colostrum and milk feeding practices, herd and calf health, weight range, and other conditions for calf guarantee.